jkbenaim/romjudge/README.md

 # romjudge
-A utility to judge an N64 ROM for correctness.
+A utility to judge an N64 ROM for correctness, for Windows and Linux.

+Windows users should download the pre-built EXE: [romjudge.exe](https://github.com/jkbenaim/romjudge/raw/master/romjudge.exe)

 Usage:
 ```